Table of Contents

 Treatment in Cesarean Section

 The standard cesarean section is begun with a Pfannenstiel incision, which is a low transverse incision just above the pubic bone in the gravid woman.
 The skin and fat are dissected and the bladder is identified and kept out of the surgical field.
-The rectus abdominus muscles are transected vertically to expose the lower uterine segment.
+The rectus abdominis muscles are transected vertically to expose the lower uterine segment.
 The peritoneum is opened transversely and a transverse cut is made into the lower uterine segment.
 This cut is widened manually to fit the head and body of the infant.
 The infant is delivered through the incision.

 After the infant is delivered, the uterine contents are evacuated and a two-layer repair is done in the lower uterine segment.
-The rectus abdominus muscles may or may not be approximated.
+The rectus abdominis muscles may or may not be approximated.
 The fatty tissue is approximated and staples or subcutaneous sutures are used to close the skin.
 Blood loss is usually minimal and there is rarely a need for blood products.

 Most patients have an epidural anesthetic at the time of their cesarean section, although a spinal anesthetic is often done for elective cesarean sections because it provides for better analgesia of the lower half of the body.